lfe/blog/src/_posts/2015-09-18-1604-distributed-lfe.md

 was all for.

 The above two definitions of distributed systems refer to processes.
-This is a little too general for our purpses, since all functions in LFE are processes, and any function can be set up to send or receive messages.
+This is a little too general for our purposes, since all functions in LFE are processes, and any function can be set up to send or receive messages.
 We want to take advantage of the features baked into the Erlang VM for communicating with what are called *nodes*.
 As such, the node will be our defining element in a distributed system.

-An LFE node is more than just a process, it is an instance of the Erlang runtime system (erts) which has been given a name (it cannont be communicated with if it doesn't have a name).
+An LFE node is more than just a process, it is an instance of the Erlang runtime system (erts) which has been given a name (it cannot be communicated with if it doesn't have a name).

 Okay!
 Enough with definitions -- let's get coding :->